linode/docs/docs/applications/configuration-management/use-hashicorp-vault-for-secret-management/index.md

 2. This guide uses `sudo` wherever possible.
 Complete the sections of our [Securing Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.

-3. Follow our [UFW Guide](/docs/security/firewalls/configure-firewall-with-ufw/) in order to install and configure a firewall (UFW) on your Ubuntu or Debian-based system, or our [FirewallD Guide](/docs/security/firewalls/introduction-to-firewalld-on-centos/) for rpm or CentOS-based systems.
+3. Follow our [UFW Guide](/docs/security/firewalls/configure-firewall-with-ufw/) in order to install and configure a firewall on your system, or our [FirewallD Guide](/docs/security/firewalls/introduction-to-firewalld-on-centos/) for rpm or CentOS-based systems.
 After configuring the firewall, ensure that the necessary ports are open in order to proceed with connections over for the rest of this guide.

     {{< note >}}
-By default, most firewalls permit ssh access (port 22) by default.
-The HTTP port (80) will need to be open (at least temporarily) for Let's Encrypt requests to succeed.
+By default, most firewalls permit ssh access on port 22 by default.
+The HTTP port, 80, will need to be open (at least temporarily) for Let's Encrypt requests to succeed.
 {{< /note >}}

     {{< note >}}